uhlmanngroup/cir4mics/README.md

 - Load cir4mics/cir4mics/call_functions.py

 ### How to include new models to the simulator
+New models can be defined manually, or using structural models from PDB.
 `jupyter-lab notebooks/Include_models.ipynb`

 ### How to simulate temporal dynamics